daytonaio/content/guides/20250126_sapat_guide.md

 ## Prerequisites

-Before using Sapat, ensure you have the following:
+Before you continue, ensure you have the following:

 - [Daytona](https://daytona.io) installed on your system.